vjeux/jsMatch/README.md

 * **str**: the string to execute the search on
 * **regex**: the regular expression to match
-	* ` is automatically used as regex escaping character
 	* \n and \t are trimmed (not spaces!)
 	* Multiple line environment
 * **trim**: Optional: false to disable the removal of the \n and \t